JohanLassen/ink/README.md

 </details>

-## 2.5 Visualize the spectra of the average sample
+## 2.4 Visualize the spectra of the average sample

-Plotting the pooled spectra from the experiment across all time points
+Plotting the pooled spectra from the experiment across all time points.

 <details>
 <summary>